keiffster/program-y/README.md

 * Full support for al AIML 2.0 Tags
 * RDF Support through addtriple, deletetriple, select, uniq and uniq
-* List processing with first and rest
+* List processing with First and Rest
-* Advanced learn support with resetlearn and resetlearnf
+* Advanced learn support including resetlearn and resetlearnf
-* Full OOB Support
+* Full Out Of Band Support
 * Full embedded XML/HTML Support
+* Dynamic Sets, Maps and Variables

 Program-Y is extremely extensible, you can